Ayoroq/uploader_frontend/README.md

 ## License

-This project is part of The Odin Project curriculum.
+MIT License - This project is part of The Odin Project curriculum.

 ## Acknowledgments